 Example of a Successful Vertical Merger

 In 2006, Walt Disney announced that it would buy Pixar in a deal worth over $7 billion and make Pixar its subsidiary.
 This was a vertical merger because Disney would benefit from owning the world’s most innovative animation studio, while Pixar would benefit from Disney’s strong financials and extensive distribution network.
-Since then, the Disney-Pixar merger been considered one of the most successful mergers in recent history.
+Since then, the Disney-Pixar merger has been considered one of the most successful mergers in recent history.

 CFI is the global provider of the Financial Modeling & Valuation Analyst (FMVA) designation, a program that strives to turn anyone into a world-class financial analyst.
-To continue developing your finance career, these additional resources will be helpful:
+To continue developing your finance career, these additional CFI resources will be helpful: